CBT

 Homework and belief-tracking exercises

 REBT focuses on identifying and changing irrational beliefs that fuel distress.
-It’s practical, goal-focused, and teaches you to replace unhelpful thinking with more constructive perspectives.
+It is practical, goal-focused, and teaches you to replace unhelpful thinking with more constructive perspectives.

-Will I have to talk about my past in REBT?
-While your past can provide context, REBT primarily focuses on your current beliefs and how they influence your emotions and actions.
+Not necessarily.
+Your past can provide context, but REBT mainly focuses on your current beliefs and how they influence your emotions and actions today.